 On Jan.
 9, 2007, just over seven years ago, Steve Jobs introduced one of, if not the most disruptive pieces of technology ever invented, the iPhone.
-Currently 56 percent of all adults in the U.S. have smartphones.
-In 2013, one billion smartphones were sold throughout the world.
-People spend two hours each day on their smartphones.
-Smartphones are now the most valuable real estate on the planet.
+Currently 56 percent of all adults in the U.S. have smart phones.
+In 2013, one billion smart phones were sold throughout the world.
+People spend two hours each day on their smart phones.
+Smart phone is now the most valuable real estate on the planet.

-Experts are convinced that over the next seven years, “consumer engagement” with the smartphone will be the dominant trend in retailing.
-An article titled “Buy it Now” in New York Times Magazine, reported that in the near future, there will be a significant increase in the use of digital wallets — making everything from your license to your credit card redundant.
+Experts are convinced that over the next seven years, “consumer engagement” with the smart phone will be the dominant trend in retailing.
+An article title “Buy it Now” in New York Times Magazine, reported that in the near future, there will be a significant increase in the use of digital wallets – making everything from your license to your credit card redundant.

-Not only will consumers adopt the digital wallet, but at the same time, the number of merchants accepting mobile payments will increase.
-Also, retailers will develop apps that engage the customer, integrate with product manufacturers and provide sellers with a 360 degree look at their customer.
+Not only will consumers adopt the digital wallet, but at the same time, the number of merchants accepting mobile payment will increase.
+Also, retailers will develop apps that engage the customer, integrate with product manufactures and provide sellers with a 360 degree look at their customer.

-The central fact that emerged from the responses I received from technology companies for this article, as well as from attending technology shows such as the Consumer Engagement Technology World Show was that vending and micro market operators do not have the necessary IT and marketing infrastructure to develop, and most importantly, to support these smartphone apps.
+The central fact that emerged from the responses I received from technology companies for this article, as well as from attending technology shows such as the Consumer Engagement Technology World Show was that vending and micro market operators do not have the necessary IT and marketing infrastructure to develop, and most importantly, to support these smart phone apps.
 Vending and micro market operators should seek out companies that will provide the technology and marketing support to initially register consumers, develop reward programs and, most importantly, support a relationship of “Constant Content Change.”
-If a vending or micro market company does not constantly and effectively engage the consumer, the viability of its smartphone apps will quickly diminish.
-After a year, only 4 percent of smartphone apps are retained by the consumer, see Chart 1.
-Yet, if your company does not start planning now, where will your company be in the year 2020, just six years from now when mobile payments will achieve 50 percent penetration in retail?
+If a vending or micro market company does not constantly and effectively engage the consumer, the viability of its smart phone apps will quickly diminish.
+After a year only 4 percent of smart phone apps are retained by the consumer, see Chart 1.
+Yet, if your company does not start planning now, where will your company be in the year 2020, just seven years from now when mobile payments will achieve 50 percent penetration in retail.

 While it is unclear at this time which platform will be acceptable to the consumer, vending has a further complication.
 To add another payment option to cash and credit/debit card readers will only complicate the consumer experience at the vending machine — there will now be three forms of payments.

-In my opinion, the smartphone mobile wallet will only be successful if the vend operators go completely cashless.
-Last September, VendingMarketWatch.com hosted a webinar, “How to Increase Sales — A Technology Roadmap.”
+In my opinion, the smart phone mobile wallet will only be successful if the vend operators go completely cashless.
+Last September, VendingMarketWatch.com hosted a Webinar, “How to Increase Sales---A Technology Roadmap.”
 During the Webinar, Professor Michael Kasavana asked, “What is the cost of handling cash in vending today?”
 There were no responses.
 Vend operators should now start considering the “cost of handling cash” compared to the benefits of cashless.
-See “7 benefits to a completely cashless vending environment.”
+See “7 benefits to a completely cashless vending environment” on page XX.

 For all practical purposes consumers using micro markets purchase all their products cashless either by the credit/debit card option or by a pre-paid market card.
 Micro market operators have already achieved many of the cashless benefits such as charging sales tax and bottle deposit fees separately, price increments in cents and improved cash flow.
-However, the major problem is marketing to the micro market consumer.
-As Professor Michael Kasavana and Brad Bachtelle observed in NAMA’s Micro Market Operational Guideline, operators need to realize there is a much larger selection of products that could drive sales with effective promotion.
+However, the major problem is marketing to the micro market consumer, As Professor Michael Kasavana and Brad Bachtelle observed in NAMA’s Micro Market Operational Guideline is that operators need to realize there is a much larger selection of products that could drive sales with effective promotion.

 Kasavana and Bachtelle state that a micro market warehouse should handle more than 500 SKUs to be effective, substantially more than a vending warehouse carrying only about 120 plus SKUs.
 Marketing is key to increase same store micro market sales.
 Discussions with some micro markets have indicated that without such marketing, the sales seem to decline at locations over time.
 (These anecdotal statements should be subject to rigorous study.)